Osgood Johnson

 Osgood Johnson (September 9, 1803 – May 9, 1837) was an American educator and 5th Principal of Phillips Academy Andover from 1833 to 1837.

 Early life and family

-Johnson was born in the West Parish of Andover on September 9, 1803, to Osgood Johnson (June 24, 1777 – December 23, 1808) and Fanney Abbot (March 30, 1779 – July 19, 1829).
-His grandfather, Jeduthan Abbot (1749 – 1821) of Andover, was a sergeant during the Revolutionary War, serving in the Saratoga Campaign under General John Burgoyne in Captain Joshua Holt's company at the Lexington Alarm.
+Johnson was born in the West Parish of Andover on September 9, 1803, to Osgood Johnson and Fanney Abbot.
+Johnson had two younger siblings.
+His grandfather, Jeduthan Abbot of Andover, was a sergeant during the Revolutionary War, serving in the Saratoga Campaign under General John Burgoyne in Captain Joshua Holt's company at the Lexington Alarm.
 Johnson became "hopefully possessed of personal piety" and joined the South Church of Andover in January 1821 by letter.
 He attended Phillips Academy, graduating in 1823.
 He continued his studies at Dartmouth College, graduating in 1828 summa cum laude.